Q050 Sergeant, (Police Department)

 |Job Type||CBT Discrete|

-1. Sworn members of the San Francisco Police Department who have completed probation as a Q002 Police Officer and possess a minimum of two (2) years of experience with the SFPD at the rank of Q002 Police Officer or higher as of April 17, 2020.
-Length of service is calculated from completion of probation.
+- Sworn members of the San Francisco Police Department who have completed probation as a Q002 Police Officer and possess a minimum of three (3) years of experience with the SFPD at the rank of Q002 Police Officer or higher as of December 3, 2020.
+Length of service is calculated from date of swearing in;

-2. Possession of a POST Intermediate Certificate (or more advanced POST certificate) issued by California Department of Justice, Commission on Peace Officer Standards and Training; and
+- Possession of a POST Intermediate Certificate (or more advanced POST certificate) issued by California Department of Justice, Commission on Peace Officer Standards and Training;

 The requirements for a POST Intermediate Certificate (as specified in SFPD Department Bulletin #16-008) are:

-5. 15 college units, plus eight years law enforcement and 15 training points
+- 15 college units, plus eight years law enforcement and 15 training points;

-Applicants must meet minimum qualifications (1) and (3) above by April 17, 2020 to be considered a “qualified candidate”.
-Evidence of possession of the POST Intermediate Certificate must be submitted no later than 1600 on June 30, 2020 to email@example.com.
-Candidates who do not provide a certificate by June 30, 2020 will be disqualified from the selection process.
+Applicants must meet minimum qualifications (1) and (3) above by December 3, 2020 to be considered a “qualified candidate”.
+Evidence of possession of the POST Intermediate Certificate must be submitted no later than 1600 on December 31, 2020 to email@example.com.
+Applicants who submitted evidence of a POST certificate in response to the January 2020 Q050 announcement do not need to resubmit.
+Candidates who do not provide a certificate by December 31, 2020 will be disqualified from the selection process.

 How To Apply